-Even though COVID-19 has put limitations on how schools promote physical activity, there are still many ways to engage students in movement in a safe way.
+Even in alternative learning situations, there are still many ways to engage students in movement in a safe way.

 With APPLE Schools’ support, Ever Active Schools developed this resource to get kids moving like the animals on the alphabet cards.
 Stomp like an elephant, crawl like a bear, or gorilla squat!
 Print them for your classroom to keep your students moving every day.

 Students will practice drawing shapes and letters, or spelling words in the air using their hands, feet, arms, legs for some kinesthetic learning.

 A fun group dance activity to explain the positive attributes of physical activity.

 Develop imaginations with this physical activity and play-based energizer where the teacher reads different sentences to the class such as “jog in place as if a big scary bear is chasing you”.